 7) Tell me about the toughest decision you had to make in the last 6 months?

 Talk about a challenging question!
 I can’t even think about a tough decision I’ve had to make in that timeframe.
 (Don’t worry, we’re leading into an easy question next.)
-There’s no right answer here, just let the candidate tell their story, and hopefully the challenge had some merit.
+There’s no right answer here, just let the candidate tell their story, and hopefully, the challenge had some merit.

 8) What do you like to do for fun?

 If they say things like, “hanging out with friends and watching movies”, they probably aren’t the go-getter type you’re looking for.
-Great talent has passion outside of the office: Perhaps they like to cycle, play guitar in a band, or they have a side gig (what better way to show a hard work ethic!)
+Great talent has a passion outside of the office: Perhaps they like to cycle, play guitar in a band, or they have a side gig (what better way to show a hard work ethic!)
 In any event, while ‘hanging out with friends’ is a good social trait, you should certainly look for the candidate that offers more to this answer.

-9) Do you have questions for me?
+9) Do you have any questions for me?